mozman/ezdxf/docs/source/tutorials/mesh.rst

 Tutorial for Mesh
 =================

+The :class:`~ezdxf.entities.Mesh` entity is a 3D object in :ref:`WCS` build up from vertices and faces.

-Create a cube mesh by direct access to base data structures:
+Create a cube mesh by directly accessing the base data structures:

 .. code-block:: python